pchapin/yeditor/README.md

 Release configurations.
 This workspace contains references to all required projects (including Scr and the test programs).
 Thus building this workspace will build everything.

-### Visual C++

-Solution and project files for Visual Studio 2022 are also provided.
-Although development on Windows tends to be less frequent than on Linux, the Windows build is reasonably well maintained and should always be working.

-To build Y with Visual Studio load `Y.sln`.
-This solution file contains references to all required projects (including Scr and the test programs).
-Thus building this solution will build everything.
+Note that Y uses C++ 2020.
+The version of g++ that is bundled with Code::Blocks 20.03 (the latest version at the time of this writing) has only marginal support for C++ 2020.
+Y may not build using that bundled compiler.

 ### Open Watcom

 Open Watcom is a cross platform compiler that supports Windows, OS/2, DOS, and Linux.
 In theory it can be used to build Y for all of these systems regardless of your development platform.
-At the current time Y development is limited to C++98, which Open Watcom largely supports.
-Newer C++ features can only be used to the extent that Open Watcom supports them.
+Y was originally developed using the Watcom compiler for MS-DOS systems!

+*Unfortunately Open Watcom only just barely supports C++ 1998, so it can no longer compile the Y codebase.
+The Open Watcom build control files are being retained in the hope that one day Open Watcom will once again be able to compile Y.*

 To build Y with Open Watcom follow this procedure.